auscaster/avidsense.com/source/drafts/winner.md

 * Talk
 * Hold ourselves (posture)
 * Interact with others

+When we witness someone who exudes this energy we are aware of something fundamentally and indefinably *correct* about their appearance.
+It's impressive and effortless.

 There are a few different types of winner; the neieve (try-hard) winner, the compeditor, and the natural.